 This news release is issued in respect of the asset-freezing measures directed against certain persons responsible for serious human rights violations in Iran.

-The identifying information for 29 entries has been amended and is annexed.
+The identifying information for 11 entries has been amended and is annexed.
 They remain subject to an asset freeze.

 Failure to comply with financial sanctions legislation or to seek to circumvent its provisions is a criminal offence.